 The Level Bolt smart lock distinguishes itself from all other smart locks in that, once installed, its mechanism is completely hidden from sight.
 That's because all of its workings fit neatly inside your door.
 So, not only does this mean you don't have to mar the appearance of your door with a gadget, but it also means that you're not advertising to others that you have a smart lock.
 And, because the Level Lock uses your door's hardware, you can still continue to use your keys to lock and unlock the door.

-The Level Bolt works with HomeKit, but does not work with Alexa or Google Assistant.
-And, because it only has Bluetooth built in, you'll need a HomeKit smart home hub nearby if you want to remotely monitor and control the lock.
+The Level Bolt works with HomeKit, Alexa, and Ring, but does not work with Google Assistant.
+And, because it only has Bluetooth built in, you'll need a compatible smart home hub nearby if you want to remotely monitor and control the lock.
 These limitations aside, the Level Lock performed well in our tests.

 Read our full Level Bolt review.